unrealwork/atsd-use-cases/USInternationalTrade/README.md

   SUM(e.value)/1000 AS export,
   SUM(i.value)/1000 AS import,
   (SUM(e.value)-SUM(i.value))/1000 AS trade_balance
-FROM 'us-trade-export' e
+FROM "us-trade-export" e
-  JOIN 'us-trade-import' i
+  JOIN "us-trade-import" i
 WHERE e.datetime >= '2016-01-01T00:00:00Z' AND e.datetime < '2017-01-01T00:00:00Z'
   -- include regions (code < 1000) except regional trade unions such as OPEC, NAFTA, etc.
   AND e.tags.cty_code < '1000' AND e.tags.cty_code NOT IN ('0004', '0005', '0006', '0007', '0008', '0015', '0017')